emerald-dao/1-non-fungible-token/README.md

 <img src="https://i.imgur.com/aM6gV2G.png" alt="error when getting NFTs" width="400" />

-The reason for this is because we haven't set up the user's account.
-Let's do that now.
+The reason for this is because we haven't set up the user's account to be able to receive NFTs.
+On Flow, accounts needs to have a collection in their account to store specific NFTs.
+Let's set that up that now.

 > Click the `Setup Collection` button: